brynrmrzz/brynrmrzz.github.io/index.md

 [You can see them here!](https://github.com/brynrmrzz/)

+## **An image organizer?**
+Working, on some websites I realized I was lacking a tool that I felt many could take advantage of.
+I really wanted to make a program to organize my images by color dominance.
+I felt this would be such a useful tool for photographers and designers.
+I've seen this done before in some ways but not how I feel would maximize it's potential.
+I made a very primitive attempt and ran into some hiccups but overall, I feel I'm on the right track!
+I had some help with this using a script I found on github written by [Zollinger](https://gist.github.com/zollinger/1722663) you can see how I used it functionally on my [page.](https://github.com/brynrmrzz/brynrmrzz.github.io/blob/main/python_scripts/scaler/scaler.py)

 ## **Plotly practice**

 Data visualization is some of the most compelling evidence.
 It has the power to sway minds towards a more honest and transparant understanding of a cause or a solution.
 I felt learning how to visualize data with python was very achievable and a necesarry skill to help put together some larger scale ideas I have in place.It was rather easy using [Plotly!](https://plotly.com/python/) You can see how I rendered and graphed the data [here.](https://github.com/brynrmrzz/brynrmrzz.github.io/tree/main/python_scripts/graphapp)